Quote Posted on Updated on

 Gen 4:5 5 But unto Cain and to his offering he had not respect.
 And Cain was very wroth, and his countenance fell.

 Cain was not oblivious to the fact there was a desire to do evil but allowed the dark influence of the devil to convince him that it is the way of getting even.
 He acted upon ideals he believed were inherently necessary for self-satisfaction.

 So, history is filled with events that came upon the creation by a choice of some to comply with the very nature of our enemy.
 And it continues to this day to be an end option for many as sins repeat themselves over and over again.
-Seen in how human nature craves things like adultery, rape, murder, rage and destruction for gain, etc. Sin exist because of an evil underlying intent.
+Seen in how human nature craves things like adultery, rape, murder, rage, and destruction for gain, etc. Sin exists because of evil’s underlying intent.
 And the fact all these things continue in this day and hour reveals no matter how bad it is, sin and evil are still proponents of choice when humanity sees a means for fulfilling ominous events out of pride and hatefulness.

-The desires of the human heart are not linked to just the natural things it is also linked to the spiritual things that reveal both good and evil, but by the Spirit of God sense to know them when we see them is available.
-Today we often fail to see the evil in much of our ill minded actions simply do to the fact we do not want to admit it exist, since it devalues us.
+The desires of the human heart are not linked to just the natural things it is also linked to the spiritual things that reveal both good and evil, but by the Spirit of God, sense to know them when we see them is available.
+Today we often fail to see the evil in much of our ill-minded actions simply due to the fact we do not want to admit it exists since it devalues us.
 And yet the longer we go without facing it and working to overcome any evils around or in us the more it will act out against others.